 Visiting Romania surprised me and inspired me.
 A country that brings more “Why would you go there; What’s in Romania?” versus “OH!
 I’ve always wanted to visit Romania!”
 I was determined to visit and see what it was all about.
 And of all of the places to visit in Romania, I’m sure that I came upon some of the very best.

 What I learned about Romania is that just because it isn’t crawling with tourists and widely shared on social media – doesn’t mean that it isn’t worth the visit.
 It’s a beautiful and fascinating country rich in history and culture.
-Where it’s thriving capital city, Bucharest, compares to many other capital cities around Europe.
-Yet it’s countryside boasts fairytale villages, cows and sheeps causing roadblocks, locals getting around in horse drawn wagons, and a plethora of hitchhikers trying to get from place to place.
+Where it’s the thriving capital city, Bucharest, compares to many other capital cities around Europe.
+Yet it’s countryside boasts fairytale villages, cows and sheeps causing roadblocks, locals getting around in horse-drawn wagons, and a plethora of hitchhikers trying to get from place to place.

 So while many people get their taste of a country from the capital city alone… that isn’t the case with Romania.
 If you visit Romania and only see Bucharest, it’s comparable to visiting the United States and only seeing Los Angeles (seriously, don’t do that).
 You’re missing what makes Romania – Romania.
-And who knows, if you slow down, go off the beaten path, and take your time… your trip to Romania may be your favorite trip to date!
+And who knows, if you slow down, go off the beaten path, and take your time… your trip to Romania maybe your favorite trip to date!

 Wondering if you should visit Bucharest?
 Read my thoughts on Romania’s capital city.

 So if you find yourself visiting Romania, go ahead and skip Bucharest.
-Instead, head to these four fairytale towns surely to leave you in awe and making you want to see and learn more.
+Instead, head to these four fairytale towns surely to leave you in awe and make you want to see and learn more.